ReactTraining/react-workshop/courses/core/02-state-and-refs/exercise/GUIDE.md

   password: '',
 })

 // There are some tradeoffs to option one vs two.
-Some tasks might be
+Some things will
-// easier and some might be more difficult with option one
+// be easier if you do option one, some will be more difficult.
-// (and same for option two).
 ```

 If you do option two, keep in mind you'll be setting an object for your state and you'll want to keep all the existing state when setting just one form field: